 How does it work?

 Selinexor stops a protein called Exportin 1 (XPO1) from working properly.
 XPO1 is a protein responsible for moving other proteins between different parts of the cell.
-Myeloma cells exploit XPO1 to get rid of proteins, called tumour suppressor proteins, which would stop them growing and multiplying.
+Myeloma cells exploit XPO1 to get rid of proteins, called tumour suppressor proteins, which would stop them from growing and multiplying.
 By blocking XPO1, the tumour suppressor proteins build up killing myeloma cells.

 Immunotherapy | Available Drugs